lozlette/city-spot/README.md

 ## Project Summary

-City Spot is a platform for travellers to post images of the cities they have visited.
+City Spot is a platform for travellers to share images of the places they've been to and to find out information on cities they're planning to go to in the future.
+Information includes, posts made by other users, event and restaurant recommendations.
+Posts with high amounts of likes will be added to the popular posts page where they'll be able to 'like' the posts they see on that page.

 ## Users Journey

 When the user first visits City Spot, they have two paths to reach their desired city: a search bar, and links to each continent where they can select a city.

 ![Screenshot 2019-03-16 at 12 34 27](https://user-images.githubusercontent.com/44004811/54475406-e7e46300-47e8-11e9-87c3-6099e41a5c8e.png)

- Once on a city's page, users can view information about that city, posts made by other users, and a link to view event and restaurant recommendations.
+City page.

 ![Screenshot 2019-03-17 at 23 09 08](https://user-images.githubusercontent.com/44004811/54499448-e2cb0500-4909-11e9-8dc5-2b7fc1ecb0b2.png)

 Users can also like and comment on the posts made by other users.
-Posts with high amounts of likes will be added to the popular posts page where they'll be able to 'like' the posts they see on that page.

 ![Screenshot 2019-03-17 at 23 09 24](https://user-images.githubusercontent.com/44004811/54499450-f2e2e480-4909-11e9-9f91-047a2cf6e611.png)

-If a user would like to add a post, they are required to register and login.
-If the user has forgotten their password they have the option to request an email with the link to reset their password.
+If a user would like to add a post, they are required to register and login and if they have forgotten their password, they have the option to request an email with the link to reset their password.

 ![Screenshot 2019-03-16 at 12 54 08](https://user-images.githubusercontent.com/44004811/54475586-af458900-47ea-11e9-8524-854cdcbe9512.png)